danbev/netty-subsystem/README.md

 This is a simple name to identify the server in logs etc.

 __socket-binding__
 The socket-binding to be used for this Netty server instance.
-An instance of _SocketBinding_ will be passed into the factory class's _createServerBootstrap_ method.

 __factoryClass__
 This is a class that implements _org.jboss.aerogear.netty.extension.api.ServerBootstrapFactory_ and is responsible for